NETHERWOOD - A BEASTLY NIGHT IN HASTINGS

 Like Crowley, the Netherwood guest house and gardens are long gone.
 Most of the building was demolished in the mid-1970s to build the Wimpey development named Netherwood Close, but the east wing was saved and turned into a pub called the Robert De Mortain.

-The 1987 hurricane tore off the pub roof, something which a local witchcraft coven claimed was down to Crowley’s spirit, but in reality was down to the hurricane.
+The 1987 hurricane tore off the pub roof, something which a local witchcraft coven claimed was down to Crowley’s spirit.
+In reality it was down to the hurricane.
 In 2017 the pub finally closed and it was pulled down the following year.

 Robert De Mortain Place now stands on the site of Crowley's final home, a cul-de-sac of ten luxury houses.